Combat Missions: Evolution 13: Fuel Dump Demolition

 The objective is to blow up the fuel dump.
 Teams must reach their Objective Rallying Point (ORP) and call headquarters before blowing up the fuel dump.
 Shadow squad can be reinforced in a few minutes by armored tank so teams have to move fast.
 Teams will be equipped with an anti-tank gun.
 During the mission, teams observed Prisoners of War (POW) being mistreated by Shadow Squad.
 Headquarters then tell the teams that their primary mission is to rescue all the POWs while their secondary objective is to destroy the fuel dump.

+Leaderboard after Evolution 13

-For being the team Champion, each member of Bravo wins $25000.
+For winning the Team Championship, each member of Bravo Team wins $25,000.

-Urban Assault (Evolution 14)
+Evolution 14: Urban Assault

 Bravo squad was split up into two teams (Bravo Red and Bravo Blue).
-Each player drew a sword and the two players who drew the marked sword became the team captain and selected their team members (Bob Kain and Sean Sirker).
+Each player drew a sword and the two players who drew the marked sword became the team captain and selected their team members.
+Bob Kain leads Bravo Blue and chooses Jeff Byers and Dexter Fletcher.
+Sean Sirker leads Bravo Red and chooses Mark Corwin and Steve Claggett.